-Over the years a selection of Sri Chinmoy's paintings and drawings has been exhibited in galleries around the world, such as the Carrousel du Louvre in Paris, the United Nations building in New York and the national parliaments of Australia, Ukraine and New Zealand.
+Over the years, Sri Chinmoy's paintings and drawings has been exhibited in galleries around the world, such as the Carrousel du Louvre in Paris, the United Nations building in New York and the national parliaments of Australia, Ukraine and New Zealand.

 Sri Chinmoy is the founder of the Oneness-Heart -Tears and Smiles humanitarian programme.
 The programme had its origins in delivering much needed supplies to Russia at the beginning of the 1990's, including answering a request by President Mikhail Gorbachev for aid to help develop the Research Institute of Pediatric Hematology in Moscow.
 The hospital specialises in helping Russian children suffering from leukaemia.